symfony-cmf/symfony-cmf-docs/bundles/routing_auto/introduction.rst

 =================

-The RoutingAutoBundle allows you to automatically persist routes when documents are persisted based on URL schemas and contextual information.
+The RoutingAutoBundle allows you to automatically persist routes when documents are persisted based on URI schemas and contextual information.

 This implies a separation of the ``Route`` and ``Content`` documents.
 If your needs are simple this bundle may not be for you and you should have a look at